Frequently Asked Questions (FAQ)

 Q33.
 How are revenue, royalties, and credits handled?

-All revenue splits, royalty terms, and credits are defined clearly before release through a written agreement.
+Revenue splits, royalty terms, and credit allocations are defined in writing prior to release through a formal agreement.

 Q34.
 How are exits, pauses, or breaks handled at Axent Recordings?